InterLinked1/chan_sip/README.md

 - Support for fax control.
 This functionality has also been available in `chan_pjsip`.
 This is included in PhreakScript for all versions.
 Initial patch: https://github.com/InterLinked1/phreakscript/blob/master/patches/sipfaxcontrol.diff

 - Support for Homer (HEP) in `chan_sip`.
 This functionality has also been available in `chan_pjsip`.

+- Support for macros has been removed per the Asterisk deprecation policy

 All this said, as both an Asterisk user and developer myself, I recommend you migrate to `chan_pjsip` if you don't have a good reason not to.
 It will likely serve your needs better.
 If, however, you still need or prefer `chan_sip`, then this repo is for you.